LSSTDESC/Twinkles/code/twinkles_cookbook.md

 'index-102815004.fits']
 ```
 Now process the data.
 I have only gotten through coaddition.
 First you'll need to build the stack using tickets/DM-4302
-of obs_lsstSim and tickets/DM-4305 of pipe_tasks.
+of obs_lsstSim.
 In order to patch a branch version onto a pre-existing stack you can do something like the following.

 1. Build a master stack.
 I suggest using [lsstsw](https://confluence.lsstcorp.org/display/LDMDG/The+LSST+Software+Build+Tool).
 2. Set up the stack: e.g. `$> setup obs_lsstSim -t bNNNN`
 3. Clone the package you want to patch on top of your stack `$> clone git@github.com:lsst/obs_lsstSim.git; cd obs_lsstSim`
-4. Get the branch: `$> checkout tickets/DM-4305`
+4. Get the branch: `$> checkout tickets/DM-4302`
 5. Set up just (-j) the cloned package (since the rest of the packages are already set up): `$> setup -j -r .`
 6. Build the cloned package (this is necessary even for pure python packages): `$> scons opt=3`
 7. Optionally install it in your stack: `$> scons install declare`